 @Override

-// Logic after view rendering completion (executes even if exception occurred)
+// after view rendering (runs even on exception)

 }